 would turn LIGHT1 red.
 You would have described the location of LIGHT1 earlier in the script using the function SETLIGHT.

 would turn the overhead light (the house light) blue.
-There are 7 overhead lights defined in the system - red, green, blue, cyan, magenta, yellow, white.
+This light is an RGB LED light and it has predefined 7 colours - red, green, blue, cyan, magenta, yellow, white.

 turns all lights off and is a useful function to use as, when used, it ensures an experiment, or section of an experiment, begins with no stimuli on.

 will make a sprite image scroll across the screen from the position it started at (i.e. from its original location as detailed in a SETLIGHT function or from the position it moved to following the previous PANLIGHT function) to the position detailed after the PANLIGHT command:

 will make the image move, from its starting position (as detailed above) to the position on the screen defined here (100,500), over a period of 8 seconds.